Charles Hale: Biography

 Charles graduated from Harvard College in 1850; whilst a student he rowed in the Undine Club.
 He served as class secretary, 1850–1882.

 In his early career, Hale worked as a journalist.
 He founded the short-lived journal To-Day: a Boston Literary Journal in 1852, of which only two volumes were published.
 He also contributed to his father's paper, the Boston Daily Advertiser, in the 1850s and 1860s.
 There he started as a reporter after graduation, and was later a junior editor.
 He also contributed to the North American Review and to the Nautical Almanac.

 In 1855, Hale was elected to the Massachusetts House of Representatives and was chosen Speaker in 1859, up to that time the youngest man ever chosen for the position.
 He served as U.S. consul-general in Cairo, Egypt, 1864–1870.
-In Cairo he "arrested the conspirator, John Surratt," suspected of plotting the assassination of Abraham Lincoln.
+In Alexandria he arrested with the cooperation of Egyptian authorities the conspirator, John Surratt, suspected of plotting the assassination of Abraham Lincoln.

 In 1866, he was elected as a member to the American Philosophical Society.

 In 1871, he was elected to the Massachusetts Senate.
 He was appointed chairman of the committee on railroads, in which capacity he drew up a general railroad act, and was active in securing its enactment.
 From 1872 to 1873 he worked as Assistant United States Secretary of State, under Hamilton Fish.
 He returned to Boston and was again elected to the state House of Representatives in 1876 and 1877.
 He was also appointed State Commissioner of Public Lands, responsible for "laying out the Back Bay."

 During the latter part of his life he lived in retirement, occupied in literary work, and much of the time was an invalid.
 He died in Boston on March 1, 1882.
 A funeral was held at the South Congregational Church on March 4, at 3pm.
 "Among those present were Mayor Green, the Hon.
 Robert R. Bishop, President of the State Senate; the Rev. Edward Everett Hale, and other relatives of the deceased man, and also the Senators and Representatives who served during Mr. Hale's term in the Legislature; the members of the Harvard Class of '50, and the employees of the Boston Daily Advertiser."
 He is buried in Mount Auburn Cemetery.